xibosignage/xibo-manual/source/en/media_module_subplaylist.md

 Use the drop-down for **Playlist Ordering** to select how all Playlists should be ordered to play:

-- Selecting **Play all** will play the content of each Playlist in their entirety before moving onto the next Playlist in the order they appear listed on the General tab.
+- **Play all** will play the content of each Playlist in their entirety before moving onto the next Playlist in the order they appear listed on the General tab.
-- Using **Round Robin** will take one item from each Playlist, in the order they appear listed on the General tab and then repeat to cycle through content.
+- **Round Robin** will take one item from each Playlist, in the order they appear listed on the General tab and then repeat to cycle through content.
-- The **Auto** setting ensures that items are played evenly from each Playlist.
+- **Auto**  ensures that items are played evenly from each Playlist.

-This setting uses the total count of items in each list and divides it by the smallest list to determine how often to take items from each list to ensure an even play from each Playlist.
+Auto uses the total count of items in each list and divides it by the smallest list to determine how often to take items from each list to ensure an even play from each Playlist.

 #### Example scenario using the Auto setting: